mohanakannan9/container-service/docs/container-launch-from-ui.md

           "wrapper-name": "berry",
           "enabled": false,
           "image-name": "xnat/bar",
-          "image-type": "singularity"
+          "image-type": "singularity",
+          "external-input-name": "omega"
       },
       ...
     ]

 # Create a Launch UI

 Once a user clicks some button or submits some form or whatever saying "Yes, I would like to launch command wrapper `foo-sandwich`", the UI initiates the next step in the launch flow.
 At this stage it knows a particular command wrapper the user wants to launch on a particular XNAT object.
-It will need to request more information from the container service that it will use to render the launch UI.
+It will need to request more information from the container service, which it will use to render the launch UI.

 ## Request

+### REST Endpoint

-This should be another simple `GET` with query params.
+This is another simple `GET`.

-TODO: Detail the request endpoint and params.
+    GET /xapi/commands/{id}/wrappers/{id or name}/launch

+### Query Params

+Required params:

+* *`id`* - The unique identifier of the XNAT object on which the container will be launched

 ## Backend Processing